(1775-1851)

 Although Turner never married, he fathered two daughters, Eveline and Georgiana.
 Their mother was assumed to be Mrs. Sarah Danby, the widow of a London composer.
 However, many believed the children’s mother was actually Mrs. Danby’s niece, Hannah, who was employed by Turner as a housekeeper.

-READ More: Jeff Sessions
+READ More: Richard Chamberlain

 The artist died on December 19, 1851, in Cheyne Walk, Chelsea, London, England.
 His will allocated generous sums to Hannah Danby and to programs to support what he called “decaying artists,” although relatives successfully contested the funding of those programs through litigation.
 Turner also bequeathed a large collection of paintings to his country, and at his request, he was buried in St. Paul’s Cathedral in London.